 On March 7, 2000, the OEB issued an electricity retailer licence to TH Energy.
 This licence was most recently renewed on May 5, 2010 and terminates on May 4, 2015, although the term may be unilaterally extended by the OEB.
 The licence allows TH Energy to retail electricity subject to the terms and conditions contained in the licence.
-Apart from certain bill consolidation and settlement services provided under contract to the City, TH Energy does not currently engage in electricity retailing.
+TH Energy does not currently engage in electricity retailing.